caching-tools/next-shared-cache/packages/cache-handler/README.md

 ## Project Status

-This project is currently in the field test phase.
+This project is currently in Beta.
 Any changes made to the API will result in a minor version increase of the package until it reaches a stable version.
 You are welcome to try it out and provide feedback.

 ### Roadmap